 For example, one project in Australia relied heavily on nest boxes to offset the loss of old, hollow-bearing trees.

 But a scientific review of the project showed it to be a failure, due to low rates of uptake by target species (such as the superb parrot) and the rapid deterioration of the nest boxes from falling trees.

 There is little doubt artificial refuges will continue to play a role in confronting Earth’s biodiversity crisis, but their limitations need to be recognised, and the science underpinning them must improve.
 Our new review points out areas of improvement that spans design, implementation, and monitoring, so take a look if you’re involved in these sorts of projects.

 We also urge for more partnerships between ecologists, engineers, designers and the broader community.
 This is because interdisciplinary collaboration brings together different ways of thinking and helps to shed new light on complex problems.

 It’s clear improving the science around artificial refuges is well worth the investment, as they can give struggling wildlife worldwide a fighting chance against further habitat destruction and climate change.

 Darcy Watchorn receives funding from the Hermon Slade Foundation, Parks Victoria, the Conservation and Wildlife Research Trust, the Ecological Society of Australia, the Victorian Environmental Assessment Council, and the Geelong Naturalists Field Club.
 He is a member of the Ecological Society of Australia and the Society for Conservation Biology Oceania.

 Tim Doherty receives funding from the Australian Research Council, Hermon Slade Foundation, NSW Environmental Trust, Australian Academy of Science and WWF Australia.
-He is policy committee chair for the Society for Conservation Biology Oceania and a member of the Ecological Society of Australia.
+He is Chair of the Policy Committee for the Society for Conservation Biology Oceania and a member of the Ecological Society of Australia.